Home » 21 Day New Zealand Self Drive Tour Packages »

 Continue south through dense rainforest towards New Zealand’s most famous glaciers.

-Option to add on a scenic helicopter flight sweeping above Westland National Park as you explore Franz Josef Glacier before landing in the snow to enjoy amazing views of the majestic Southern Alps.
+You have the option to add on a scenic helicopter flight sweeping above Westland National Park as you explore Franz Josef Glacier before landing in the snow to enjoy amazing views of the majestic Southern Alps.

 Stay 1 night in Franz Josef.